cedx/json-messages.yii/doc/usage.md

 ];
 ```

-If you don't want to use the dot notation, you can customize the character(s) used by setting the `$nestingSeparator` property.
+If you don't want to use the dot notation, you can customize the character(s) used by setting the `nestingSeparator` property.
 For example, to use the slash character (e.g. `/`) as property delimiter:

 ```php
 <?php return [